 Northwest Mississippi Community College structures its degree catalog in three tiers, each of which designed to interest a certain type of student.
 Standard college majors like elementary education, business administration and psychology are known as Academic Pathways at NMCC, and students can expect that all completed courses in the Associate of Arts (A.A.) curriculum should transfer to in-state public universities.

 Technical programs at NMCC are delivered as two-year study plans that lead to an A.A.S. degree and focus on specialized, career-centered knowledge and skills.
 Those looking for a fast track to skills training can pursue career certificates, which can take as little as nine months of study to complete.

-Approximately 4,800 students attend courses on NMCC's main campus and four satellite learning sites.
+More than 7,500 students attend courses on NMCC's main campus and four satellite learning sites.
 Student residence halls are available for those enrolled at the Senatobia campus.

 Students planning to transfer to Mississippi universities enjoy the advantage of the statewide articulation agreement, but it's still helpful to know everything you can about the process.
 The Mississippi Articulation and Transfer Tool (MATT) is an online resource designed to facilitate students' university transitions from Mississippi's junior and community colleges and features a wide array of information for transfer students.